2008 Washington Huskies football team: UCLA

-Washington State
+At Washington State

 On November 21, 2008, the 1–10 Washington State Cougars met the 0–10 Huskies in Pullman for the 101st Apple Cup.
 The media joked that the game was the "Crapple Cup" and "full of worms".
 The Huskies led for most of the game, until the Cougars forced their way into overtime with a fourth-quarter field goal by kicker Nico Grasu.
 Grasu hit two more field goals in the two overtime periods to lead the Cougars to their second straight Apple Cup victory, and fourth win in the teams' last five meetings.
 The win was the Cougars' lone victory over a Football Bowl Subdivision team in 2008 and assured the Huskies' place at the bottom of the Pac-10 standings.

 California

-The Bears' victory made their record at home perfect at 7–0 and made the Huskies the first 0–12 team in PAC-10 conference history and the only team in the country to finish the 2008 season without a victory.
+The Bears' victory made their record at home a perfect 7–0 and made the Huskies the first 0–12 team in PAC-10 conference history and the only team in the country to finish the 2008 season without a victory.
 During the game Cal running back Jahvid Best set a school record for most rushing yards in a game at 311.
 The Huskies finished the season on a 14-game losing streak, as the team's last win had been against Cal at home in 2007.

-NFL Draft

-No Huskies were selected in the 2009 NFL Draft, which lasted seven rounds (256 selections).